itamos-ism/3D-PDR-pblc/docs/source/makefile.rst

   - ``XYZ = 0`` — z changes fastest.
   - ``XYZ = 1`` — x changes fastest.

-  See :ref:`ics3D` relevant section for more details.
+  See the :ref:`ics3D` section for more details.

 - **NETWORK**:
   Selects the chemical network based on the UMIST database.